Aman-K-Gupta/Airline-Passenger-Satisfaction-Analysis/README.md

 ## Conclusion

 This project delivers a complete, reproducible, portfolio-quality Data Analytics and Predictive Analytics solution.
 It answers 10 measurable business questions, builds a validated Logistic Regression classifier with ~87% test accuracy, and translates results into 6 actionable business recommendations.
 The interactive Streamlit dashboard makes the findings accessible to business stakeholders without requiring technical knowledge.

----

-*Project created for the AICTE | IBM SkillsBuild Data Analytics with AI Internship.*